mmgen/mmgen-wallet/doc/wiki/using-mmgen-wallet/MMGen-Wallet-Quick-Start-with-Regtest-Mode.md

-MMGen’s regtest mode, also known as Bob and Alice mode, uses the Bitcoin daemon’s regression test feature to create a virtual network of two users who transact on a private blockchain.
+MMGen Wallet’s regtest mode, also known as Bob and Alice mode, uses the Bitcoin daemon’s regression test feature to create a virtual network of two users who transact on a private blockchain.

-All of MMGen’s functionality is available in regtest mode, making it an ideal way to learn to use MMGen Wallet without risking real coins.
+All of MMGen Wallet’s functionality is available in regtest mode, making it an ideal way to learn to use MMGen Wallet without risking real coins.

 To send a transaction or perform any other operation as Bob or Alice, just add the `--bob` or `--alice` option to the applicable MMGen Wallet command.